ryanliupie/HomeLab/README.md

 <br>
 <h2> Patch Panel </h2>
 <p> A major aspect to be mindful of is cable management; nobody want a mess of cables that is hard to identify.
 To troubleshoot this, purchasing a patch panel will definitely help with the stress load of
 messy cables.
-In this use case, it will be used to keep CAT6 ethernet cables organized.  </p>
+In this use case, it will be used to keep CAT6 ethernet cables organized.
+There are 2 ways I went about this, either buying small ethernet cables or making my own. </p>